tc39/notes/es7/2016-09/sept-28.md

 CP: Do you plan to allow require within module source text in Node?

-BF: Probably we'll have some way to get ahold of require, but we'd really encourage people to use import.
+BFS: Probably we'll have some way to get ahold of require, but we'd really encourage people to use import.

 BB: Maybe you'd import require from a built-in module.